 - Bridge or downward-facing-dog or even practicing handstand at lunchbreak before the afternoon-low is kicking in (or to cure it).

 - Writing an e-mail or brushing my teeth or doing whatever (sometimes even waiting for the bus, if not too many people are watching) in deep squat position.

 Stretching is good.
 We all know that.
 The trick is, that I try to integrate it into my day-to-day life as often as I can.
 I don’t need to “find the time”.
 But these small exercises help me to relieve stress or tension in my back and my whole body feels more refreshed.
 I can’t really give you the scientifical reason for it, but it feels like my feet are warmer as well.

 Even if I live in the self-pro-claimed “bike city” Munich, I prefer walking to riding the bicyle.
 Sometimes I move my ass on the seat of my mountain bike to cruise down Isar – the river in Munich, but I avoid the city traffic completely.

 Mainly I’m just lazy, but also I’m afraid of dying – it might sounds ridiculous, but I’m paranoid because of the traffic and the other bikers (because they are so fast and rude, haha.)
 Instead of stepping into the pedals I read books in the subway and go for extensive pavement walks across the city.

 After work I’ve started to drive one station too far or I take a different line to a different area from where I can reach my home within a 20 minutes to two hours walking distance. (depending on how much time I have).

-- Walking calms my nerves down, when I feel over-exerted or brain-wrecked and improves my over-all well-being.
+- Walking calms my nerves down, when I feel over-exerted or brain-wrecked it improves my over-all well-being.

 - I walk between 8 and 15 km nearly every day.